proximitybbdo/laravel-cms/readme.md

            }
        },
 ```
-   Also, adding `BBDO\Cms\CmsServiceProvider::class,` in the $provider in config/app.php can fix loading issue.
+   Also, adding `BBDOCms\CmsServiceProvider::class,` in the $provider in config/app.php can fix loading issue.

  ## Usage